-Idaho Teacher Allegedly Feeds Puppy To Snapping Turtle In Front Of Students, Robert Crosland Is Not On Leave
+Idaho Teacher Reportedly Feeds Puppy To Snapping Turtle In Front Of Students, Robert Crosland Still Teaching

 “While the district certainly does not condone individual actions that may violate district policy or reasonable expectations of behavior, we hope that any errors in judgement made by a teacher in this instance will not cause us to forget the years of care, effort, and passion the teacher has given to students in Preston School District.”

-Meanwhile, it appears that Crosland has not been placed on administrative leave, nor does it appear that he has undergone, or will undergo, any disciplinary action.
-Because the school is treating this as an internal, confidential personnel matter, it is unlikely that the results of any disciplinary action will be made public.
+Meanwhile, it appears that Crosland has not been placed on administrative leave, nor does it appear that he has undergone any disciplinary action.

-As for criminal charges, those are not yet off the table.
+Criminal charges are not yet off the table.
 Franklin County Sheriff David Fryar says his office is aware of the allegations.

 “We’re investigating the facts and turning it over to the prosecutor.
 He’s the one who will determine if the law has been broken.”

-Parent Annette Salvesen, however, doesn’t think criminal charges are the way to go.
+Salvesen, however, doesn’t think criminal charges are the way to go.

 “If you’re not fine with it, leave the room.”